planetfederal/workshops/workshops/qgis/doc/source/processing/toolbox.rst

 GRASS
 ^^^^^

 `GRASS GIS <http://grass.osgeo.org/>`_ is a software suite for geospatial data management and analysis.
 Although GRASS is often used as a standalone program, QGIS can also use GRASS's implementation of many spatial algorithms.
-Boundless's distribution of QGIS includes the GRASS suite of algorithms, but they may not be available with other QGIS packages.
+The community distribution of QGIS includes the GRASS suite of algorithms.

-GeoServer/PostGIS
-^^^^^^^^^^^^^^^^^

-`GeoServer <http://geoserver.org/>`_ is a server for publishing geospatial data on the web and `PostGIS <http://postgis.net/>`_ is a spatial database extension for `PostgreSQL <http://postgresql.org/>`_.
-GeoServer and PostGIS are both core components of OpenGeo Suite, and the tools in this category allow us to work with data in these two programs.
-We will be exploring the QGIS and GeoServer integration in more detail later.

 Models
 ^^^^^^